 Many people consider this topic difficult, and that is understandable since taking human life should not be taken lightly.
 However, capital punishment is not complicated IF you have a clear moral standard against which to make the key judgments.
 This article will attempt to put forth the most reasonable view of capital punishment from a non-disciple perspective.

 Let me start by saying that this issue is an issue of “the state”.
 Meaning, as human beings of the world organize themselves, they form nation-states, which are typically the highest level of organization with many lower levels underneath it.
-These nation states are run by people.
+These nation states are run by people who do not have Joshua of Nazareth as their Leader.

 From a Kingdom of God perspective, capital punishment is not utilized.
 We who follow the Way do not use killing others as punishment for wrongs done as the solution to our community relationship problems.
 However, that is not to say that sometimes killing another human being is always unjust.
 We who represent the Kingdom of God do not take ultimate justice in our hands in regard to earthly punishment, for we are committed to the Way of forgiveness.
 Unremorseful people are banished from the community and shunned until genuine remorse is shown and demonstrated.
 Disciples have a different Standard for living and for what is right and wrong and that standard and view is not held by non-disciples.